-Active “weekend warriors” enjoyed the same lower risk of dying prematurely from heart disease, cancer and all other causes as people who exercised daily or almost every day.
+Previous research aligns with the new findings.
+A study published in JAMA Internal Medicine in July 2022 found that weekend warriors enjoyed the same lower risk of dying prematurely from heart disease, cancer and all other causes as people who exercised daily or almost every day.

+“For people with fewer opportunities for daily or regular physical activity during their work week, these findings are important,” the study authors wrote.
 “These findings suggest that whether the recommended amount of moderate to vigorous physical activity is spread out during the week or concentrated into fewer days, there may be no significant difference in health benefits.”

-The study was based on data from more than 350,000 U.S. adults who reported their exercise habits as part of the US National Health Interview Survey.
+The study was based on data from more than 350,000 U.S. adults who reported their exercise habits as part of the U.S. National Health Interview Survey.

-They were considered physically active if they engaged in least 150 minutes of moderate activity, like brisk walking, or at least 75 minutes of vigorous activity, like jogging, per week.
-These are the recommendations of the American Heart Association.
+They were considered physically active if they engaged in least 150 minutes of moderate activity, like brisk walking, or at least 75 minutes of vigorous activity, like jogging, a week.
+Participants who didn’t meet those thresholds were considered physically inactive.

 Members of the active group were then classified by how often they worked out — one to two sessions per week, or three or more sessions per week.